ffund/tcp-ip-essentials/lab1/1-4-linux-manipulate.md

 less /etc/services
 ```

 which will show the entire file, but one "page" a time.
-Hit Enter when you are ready to see the next page to continue scrolling through the file, or press `q`
-to quit at any time.
+Use Enter, the up and down arrow keys, or the Page Up and Page Down keys to scroll through the file, or press `q` to quit at any time.

 One useful feature of `less` is the ability to search for a word.
 Suppose you want to know what port the `smtp` mail service uses.
 You can open the file with